Plants in pots

 Banksia menziesii (dwarf) (Photo above right)

 We planted this banksia, with toothed leaves and pink-mauve flowers in winter, in a pot in March 2010.
 This plant grows to height 2m, width 2m, and is native to the central west coast of WA.
-Our original plant died in 2023 and we have planted another in 2023.
+Our original plant died in 2023 and we have planted another in 2023 which was removed in September after winter damage.

 Banksia ornata – Desert Banksia (Dukes Highway)

 We planted this bushy shrub, 1-2m high x 1-2m wide, with small yellow flowers in October 2011.
 This plant is native to SA.
 We had great bloom each year from this plant and it attracted the New Holland Honeyeater to our garden.
 This plant died in the heat of February 2017.
-We have planted another one in February 2021.
+We have planted another one in February 2021 but birds nipped off all the foliage and it died.

 Banksia plagiocarpa ‘Hinchinbrook’ – Blue Banksia (photos two below left)